Antoninus of Pamiers

 Saint Antoninus of Pamiers (Saint Antonin, Sant Antoní, and San Antolín) was an early Christian missionary and martyr, called the "Apostle of the Rouergue".
 His life is dated to the first, second, fourth, and fifth century by various sources since he is often confused with various other venerated Antonini.
 Today he is revered as the patron saint of Pamiers, Palencia, and Medina del Campo.
 His historicity and exact identity are in doubt.

+History

-Reportedly born at Fredelacum (Pamiers), he converted to Christianity and made a pilgrimage to Rome, where he was ordained.
+Reportedly born at Fredelacum (Pamiers), Antoninus converted to Christianity and made a pilgrimage to Rome, where he was ordained.
 He returned to preach the Gospel in Aquitaine, especially in the border regions of the Rouergue.
+The traditions of the Diocese of Pamiers mention as its first Apostle of Christianity.
+Cardinal Caesar Baronius believed that he was one of the martyrs of the Theban Legion in 286.

 He is credited with performing many miracles.
 He was martyred at Vallis Nobilis, now Saint-Antonin-Noble-Val on 2 September, his feast day.
 His relics ended up at Pamiers and Palencia.

 Veneration

 Antoninus was venerated from an early date.
-Palencia Cathedral is dedicated to him.
+Palencia Cathedral is dedicated to him, as is Pamiers Cathedral.